authelia/authelia/docs/content/contributing/prologue/documentation-contributions.md

 ---
 title: "A Page Title"
 description: "This is a description of the page."
-lead: "This is a page lead."
+summary: "This is a page lead."
 date: 2022-03-19T04:53:05+00:00
 draft: false
 menu: